Denise Mingrone Advises Companies on Protecting Software IP Against Piracy

 No stranger to the courtroom and having handled complex litigations for technology giants including Synopsys, Brocade, Applied Materials and Oracle, Denise seamlessly and efficiently manages large teams to secure victory.
 Clients appreciate her transparent collaboration and instinct for developing a strategy that ensures the right evidence is presented in the best manner.

 The jury verdict Denise’s team obtained in the Netgear v.
 Ruckus Wireless patent trial, for example, surprised most because the team took over the case just weeks before jury selection, earning the number one place on that week’s “Top Jury Verdicts.”
-Prior to the Ruckus trial, Denise’s team similarly received accolades as “Top Verdict of the Year” for its jury win on behalf of Brocade against A10 Networks.
-These victories were preceded by a win for MGA in the “Barbie v.
+Prior to the Ruckus trial, Denise’s team similarly received accolades as “Top Verdict of the Year” for its jury win on behalf of Brocade against A10 Networks involving patent and copyright infringement.
+These victories were preceded by a trade secret win for MGA in the “Barbie v.
 Bratz” epic battle against Mattel, which earned Denise the “California Lawyer of the Year” award for her contributions.